schafric/MFF-NSWI041/1/seminar-work.md

 created in module `Students` and their profiles must be integrated within module `Scheduling`.

-A student could enroll in additional subjects of choice if no conflicts arise.
+A student could enroll in additional subjects of choice even thhough conflicts arise.
 ---

 We further list user requirements with intention to identify detailed system requirements and actors.
 Each item of the list may be read as "The system should provide ability to..."

+-
 - Perform standard operations on subjects, rooms and timetables.
 -
 - View constructed schedule by  semester, month and week.